https://www.polity.org.za

 Advertisement

 While more than 1 000 miners have since surfaced and been arrested, it is believed that there are still hundreds of illegal miners in the shaft.
-Police have since closed off the mine’s entrances and stopped supplies of water and food to the miners.
-The Pretoria High Court has since ruled that the shaft be unblocked by police to allow for food and water to reach the miners.
+Police had closed off the mine’s entrances and stopped supplies of water and food to the miners.
+However, the Pretoria High Court has since ruled that the shaft be unblocked by police to allow for food and water to reach the miners.

 One body has been retrieved from the mine.